-- 6. In ArcToolbox, find the Dissolve tool by navigating through Data Management -> Generalization - a.
-Input Features are the results of the Parcels Study Site intersection. - b.
+- 1. In ArcToolbox, find the Dissolve tool by navigating through Data Management -> Generalization - a.
+Input Features are the result of the Parcels Study-site intersection. - b.
 Specify a name and location for the output layer. - c.
-Under Dissolve_Field(s), select (check) the 7LUC and the Study-Site unique ID field. d.
-Ensure the Multipart option (at the bottom of the dialog) is checked.

-- e.
-Click OK. - The new output layer will contain ???
+Under Dissolve_Field(s), click the checkbox next to LUC7 and the Study-Site ID field. - d.
+Ensure the Multipart option (at the bottom of the dialog box) is checked. - e.
+Click OK. - f.
+The output layer will contain the polygons for each land-use type within a study-site.